LearnersGuild/interview-challenge-practice-a/README.md

 - [ ] __5:__ The function takes a parameter called `flightNumber`.
 - [ ] __5:__ The function executes a SQL query using `pg-promise`
 - [ ] __5:__ The query uses index variables (e.g. `$1`) to make the query dynamic
-- [ ] __15:__ The result set of the SQL query includes one row containing a passenger name field for every passenger on the specified flight number.
+- [ ] __5:__ The function returns a promise which resolves to the result of the query.
-- [ ] __10:__ The function returns a promise which resolves to the result of the query.
+- [ ] __20:__ The result set of the SQL query includes one row containing a passenger name field for every passenger on the specified flight number.

 #### ER Diagram